10 Ways to Look 10 Years Younger

 Roll back the years in no time.

-Pablo Picasso once said, “It takes a very long time to become young.”
-We say, bullshit.
-Start following the 10 tips below today and you’ll be shocked at how much younger you’ll look by next week.
+Pablo Picasso once said, "It takes a very long time to become young."
+To that, we say: bogus.
+Start following the 10 tips below today and you'll be shocked at how much younger you'll look by next week.

 As we age, the density of our hair decreases.
 By the time you notice that your crowning glory isn't what it once was, it's likely that you've already lost about half the hair you had during your mane's illustrious heyday.
 Clinging to a longer style might be perceived as a vain attempt to hang onto your youth, and it'll make you appear older that you are.
 A shorter cut will thicken and give body to thinning hair.
 To maintain a sleek crop, find a barber you like and see him every four weeks.

 As you get older, your brows can get woolly.
 This change can happen slowly, making it harder to recognize (and leaving you scratching your head when people start offering you their seats on public transit).
 Resist the temptation to shape them yourself.
 Instead, ask your barber to do a trim during your regular visits.
 And while you're at it, have him take care of excess ear and nose hair too.
 Don't be shy—he's used to it.
 Or grab one of these 10 High-Tech Grooming Gadgets You Need Now to stay perfectly manscaped.

 Our faces appear to lengthen as we age.
 One way to forestall looking like an old codger is to foreshorten your look and make your face appear more rounded (read: youthful).
 Crew necks make the face look more rounded than V-necks.
 For the same reason, when you're dressing casually, wear button-collared shirts rather than a wide-spread collar.
 They narrow the face.